 Nikko could be a day trip from Tokyo, but it is worthwhile to spend at least two days in the area.
 The national park is broken down into several sections with different attractions, including ski parks, hot springs, hiking trails, waterfalls, and even a ninja amusement park.
 There are many traditional inns scattered throughout, making it easy to spend the night.

 Another town located in a national park, Hakone is even closer to Tokyo, and still many people miss this gem.
-The area is very mountainous, and has tons of hiking trails and viewpoints of the famous Mount Fuji.
-Spend time exploring Fuji-Hakone-Izu National Park, which surrounds Hakone, and soak up the geothermal heat of the area.
+The area is very

-Dont miss the views of the Torii Gates and pirate ships on Lake Ashinoko, as they are some of the most famous views of Japan.
+Don't miss the views of the Torii Gates and pirate ships on Lake Ashinoko, as they are some of the most famous views of Japan.
 Additionally, it is popular to ride the Hakone Mountain Highway (train) in the autumn when the leaves are beautiful.

 Matsumoto Castle impresses everyone who makes the trip to see it.
-It is one of the oldest, and most beautiful castles in Japan.
+It is one of the oldest and most beautiful castles in Japan.
 The castle has a unique design, and its intricate gates, paths, and moats standout from other castles in the country.

 Popular with tourists but still worth the trip, Nara is famous for its collection of furry, four-legged inhabitants (wild deer).
-However, in addition to its overly friendly deer residents, Nara was actually the first capital of Japan, and has the history and temples to prove it.
+However, in addition to its overly friendly deer residents, Nara was actually the first capital of

-Even though Kanazawa is usually situated at the top of most “Must See Japan” lists, this area still remains to fly under the radar.
+Even though Kanazawa is usually situated at the top of most “Must See Japan” lists, this area still manages to fly under the radar.
 The town is incredibly well preserved, and many call it a “smaller, but less busy Kyoto.”